salsita/geo-tree/README.md

 ### Constructor

-The `GeoTree` constructor function is the only exported library symbols.
+The `GeoTree` constructor function is the only exported library symbol.
 You require it as:
 ```
 const GeoTree = require('geo-tree');